1. Introduction

 - Typically provide insight into income, education, and skills

-I played a key role in determining how to organize the numerous occupations onto ExploreCareers.
-Throughout multiple iterations, I experimented with different layouts to prioritize simplicity and ease of navigation.
-To avoid overwhelming students with a large amount of information, we decided the dashboard would only show select recommended occupations, based on the individual student's interests.
+Throughout multiple iterations, I experimented with different ways to present the information while prioritizing simplicity and ease of navigation.
+To avoid overwhelming students with large amounts of information, we decided the dashboard would only show a curated selection of occupations, tailored to each student's individual interests.

-- Distinguishing the career sectors: I used a grid layout, as well as different colors and icons for each career sector, to help students differentiate between sectors and easily visualize the occupations within them.
+- Distinguishing the career sectors: I used a grid layout, along with different colors and icons for each career sector, to help students understand the hierarchy and relationship between each sector and the occupations within them.

 - Playful and colorful design: Aimed at reducing feelings of intimidation often associated with career exploration.